 Generally, a development team works on the code for a protocol before asking a third-party auditor to determine its feasibility.
 Next, the auditing team presents its findings to the project’s developers, who make the necessary changes and repairs.
 This process repeats until the auditor confirms the code is 100% bug-free.
 Lastly, the audit team releases a final report, which provides the project with an industry standard of verified security.

 Many crypto users rely on smart contract audits from reputable auditors to determine if investing in a specific project is worth it.
-For example, audit & KYC companies like SolidProof, Certik, PeckShield, or OpenZeppelin set a high-security standard and help DeFi projects solve code vulnerabilities.
+For example, audit & KYC companies like SolidProof, Certik, PeckShield, or OpenZeppelin set a high-security standards and help DeFi projects solve code vulnerabilities.

 How Does Smart Contract Auditing Work?